majedyalmalki/backend/README.md

 The app’s backend is built with Django REST Framework, handling authentication, CRUD operations, and user-specific data management.
 The frontend (React) connects through RESTful APIs to display plant details dynamically.

-It also includes relationship management — like linking and unlinking locations to plants — and secure token-based authentication to ensure that users can only access and modify their own data.</p>
+It also includes relationship management, like linking and unlinking locations to plants, and secure token-based authentication to ensure that users can only access and modify their own data.</p>
 <h1>Back End</h1>

 <h3>ERD: 🖇️</h3>